P10T4/gasless-token/DEMO.md

 ![image](https://user-images.githubusercontent.com/48687942/142754780-5ecc494c-b384-4b07-aab5-e9ee238ccb9c.png)
 ![image](https://user-images.githubusercontent.com/48687942/142754783-5dc569d2-7bd5-4d82-9f5e-4a4b4ee0c54d.png)

-Once transfer is done, we can see the success prompt:
+Once the transfer is done, we can see the success prompt:

 ![image](https://user-images.githubusercontent.com/48687942/142754788-981927b7-ba38-48d0-86a9-1695fe630747.png)

-We can also see that our balance has now been deducted 10 TOK, is now left with 90 TOK.
+We can also see that 10 TOK was deducted from our balance.

 ![image](https://user-images.githubusercontent.com/48687942/142754791-882bb509-add0-4069-9f68-29a7c1328278.png)